thiagola92/ez-curved-lines-2d/README.md

 - [x] Draw handles for ScalableVectorShape2D bezier manipulation (like inkscape)
 - [x] Make handles interactable with mouse, closed shapes should merge begin- and endpoint (like inkscape does)
 - [ ] Expand bottom dock to supply handle-manipulation buttons (use inkscape icons)
-- [ ] GradientTexture2D should be correctly rotated (test case: chair)
 - [ ] Apply paint-order to imported CollisionPolygon2D (treat it as a guide)
 - [ ] Convert DrawablePath2D's to ScalableVectorShape2D's with button
 - [ ] Update SVG importer settings